🚗 Autonomous Driving¶

 -

-This paper proposes R4Det, which systematically addresses three core challenges in 4D radar-camera fusion—inaccurate depth estimation, pose-free temporal fusion, and small object detection—through three plug-and-play BEV modules: Panoramic Depth Fusion (PDF), Deformable Gated Temporal Fusion (DGTF), and Instance-Guided Dynamic Refinement (IGDR).
-R4Det achieves 47.29% 3D mAP (+5.47%) on TJ4DRadSet and 66.69% mAP on VoD.
+R4Det is proposed to systematically address three major challenges in 4D radar-camera fusion—inaccurate depth estimation, pose-less temporal fusion, and small object detection—via three plug-and-play BEV modules: Panoramic Depth Fusion (PDF), Deformable Gated Temporal Fusion (DGTF), and Instance-Guided Dynamic Refinement (IGDR).
+It achieves 47.29% 3D mAP (+5.47%) on TJ4DRadSet and 66.69% mAP on VoD.

 - Rascene: High-Fidelity 3D Scene Imaging with mmWave Communication Signals